Spin correlations of quantum-spin-liquid and quadrupole-ordered states of Tb$_{2+x}$Ti$_{2-x}$O$_{7+y}$: Results

+where $N=10185$ is the number of intensity data used in the fitting.
+Technical details of the least squares fits are discussed in Appendix~\ref{appendix_LS} and Ref.~\cite{Supplemental_Material}.

-In Fig.~\ref{chisq_QSL_IN5_0p1K0p7K}(a) we plot minimized values of $\chi^2$ as a function of fixed $J_1$.
+In Fig.~\ref{chisq_QSL_IN5_0p1K0p7K}(a) we plot minimized values of $\chi^2$ as a function of fixed $J_1$ (detailed discussion on inspecting the least squares fits is given in Ref.~\cite{Supplemental_Material}).
 As $J_1$ is decreased in the range $J_1 < -5D/3$, which favors the antiferromagnetic ``all-in--all-out'' LRO for $J_{m>1} =0$ \cite{Hertog00}, the fits become unsatisfactory.
 These plots also show that the inclusion of further coupling constants $J_m$ with $m_{\text{max}} \ge 14$ does not improve the fitting.

 By inspecting 3D data $[S(\bm{Q})]_{\text{el}}$ calculated using several sets of fitted parameters, we chose a typical good result of the fitting.
 This typical $[S(\bm{Q})]_{\text{el}}$ is shown in Fig.~\ref{QSL_IN5_Intensity_map0p1K}(b,d,f,h,j,l,n), which is calculated using the values of $J_1, \cdots , J_{13}$ listed in Table~\ref{FitJ1J14}.
 One can see that the RPA model calculation excellently reproduces the observed $[S(\bm{Q})]_{\text{el}}$.
 Almost the same features of the $\bm{q} = (\tfrac{1}{2},\tfrac{1}{2},\tfrac{1}{2})$ SRO, the very weak pinch point structures, and the other structures in $\bm{Q}$-space are seen in both the observed and calculated $[S(\bm{Q})]_{\text{el}}$.
 This goodness of fit indicates that the QSL sample retains the space group symmetry of the pyrochlore structure ($Fd\bar{3}m$) as low as 0.1 K. The coupling constants listed in Table~\ref{FitJ1J14} are much larger than those expected for bare exchange interactions; for example, the \nth{7} neighbor coupling $J_9$ is as large as the nearest neighbor $J_1$.
 This fact indicates either that the coupling constants are strongly renormalized, e.g., by integrating out excited states with $E> \epsilon$, or that the present analysis is an experimental parametrization.